Learning Paths & Practical Tools

 Find what you need, when you need it

-✅ Don’t make jokes or use periods as an insult
+✅ Don't use periods as an insult – words like 'you're so hormonal' hurt.

 💡 Mini‑quiz for allies: